evgen1sider/react-cross-and-zero/README.md

 ## Description

-Game where you can play in cross and zero. when opened page you can chose the players name after click begin to start game.
+Game where you can play in cross and zero.
+* when opened page you can chose the players name.
+* after click begin the game was start.

 ## Local development